-In the early 1930s Nevada reduced the residency requirement for obtaining a divorce in the state to six weeks, with only one partner needing to be present.
-The Cholly phrase “Reno-vation” applied to the resulting stream of society uncouplings.
+In the early 1930s the state of Nevada reduced the residency requirement for obtaining a divorce to six weeks.
+Crucially, only one partner needed to be present.
+The Cholly phrase “Reno-vation”was applied to the resulting stream of society uncouplings.

 Scooping the super snooper